St. Marys named "trail town" for 52nd Walk with Nature Fall Festival

 Stan Davis, one of the organizers says, “It’s a little unknown gem in this area so people need to get outside and do a little more exercise and get back with mother nature instead of arguing with each other, so I think that would be great for everybody.”

-Members of the Erie Canal chapter of the buckeye trail association say that saint marys is a great fit to the list of trail towns.
+Members of the Erie Canal Chapter of the buckeye trail association say that St Marys is a great fit to the list of trail towns.

 Beth Keuneke, the secretary for the chapter says, “I moved here in 2002 and I was just kind of welcomed here and I feel like that’s the vision that I want people to see of St. Marys, and I also like the Buckeye Trail so I think they can work hand in hand in helping each other promote each other.”